 In conclusion, I just want to say that Nimbustor 4 is a highly efficient NAS that is tailor-made for power users and for gamers who want to live stream their content at 4K.

 It has a user-friendly OS, has a wide range of apps for different tasks (you can have 280+ apps as of now), consumes low power, and provides excellent file transfer rate.
 Yes, it's expensive when compare to other NAS devices in this list, but worth every penny in my opinion.

 Despite of Asustor marketing it as 'for the gamers', it can serve multiple purpose at once.

 Since a NAS storage is quite flexible when it comes to storage capacity, a common argument of going for cloud storage altogether may arise in your mind.

-Yes, you can have truly unlimited data hosted on a cloud server, but there are some typical downsides too.
+Yes, you can have truly unlimited data hosted on a cloud server as well, but there are some typical downsides too.